Wildlife Division - Community Science / Volunteer Opportunities

 Bobcat Research Project

-BobcatThe Wildlife Division is currently conducting an ongoing bobcat population survey to determine habitat use for bobcats within Connecticut.
-Data collected from this project will be used to determine the abundance and distribution of bobcats in the state.
+BobcatThe Wildlife Division conducted a bobcat research project to determine habitat use for bobcats within Connecticut.
+Data collected from this project is being used to determine the abundance and distribution of bobcats in the state.

 What Is Involved?

 Community scientists are asked to report bobcat observations.
 Eligible reports can be live sightings, road-killed or deceased bobcats, or signs and tracks of bobcats.
-When reporting an observation, please provide a date of when the sighting took place, town, number of individuals observed, and whether any individuals had ear tags or a collar.
+When reporting an observation, please provide a date of when the sighting took place, town, number of individuals observed, and whether any individuals had ear tags.

-To learn more about the project, visit the following:
+To learn more about the project, visit DEEP's Bobcats in Connecticut webpage.

 Report Bobcat Sightings